-A petrochemical plant currently being constructed in Tobolsk in Siberia is Citec’s largest project to date.
+An ethylene cracker plant currently being constructed at the site Tobolsk in Siberia is Citec’s largest project to date.

 The size of the project and the harsh weather conditions make it particularly challenging and interesting at the same time.
-The project goes by the name of Tobolsk2 and Citec’s client is the German company Linde Engineering.
+The ethylene cracker plant is constructed in Tobolsk and Citec’s client is the German company Linde Engineering.

 The harsh natural conditions of Siberia – temperatures that can fall below -50 °C, permafrost, large quantities of snow, and short summer seasons – require a great deal of engineering.
-Citecs responsibilities in Tobolsk2 include detail engineering for parts of a huge ethylene cracker unit, including engineering in the areas of steel, concrete and piling, as well as HVAC and safety.
+Citec’s responsibilities in the ethylene cracker plant project include detail engineering for parts of a huge ethylene cracker unit, including engineering in the areas of steel, concrete and piling, as well as HVAC and safety.

 “A gas plant that operates in extreme conditions requires a lot from engineering.”